-Area Norm or Law Characteristics Compliance Law 2169 of 2021 - Carbon Neutrality minimum goals and measures are established to achieve carbon neutrality, climate resilience and low-carbon development in the country in the short, medium and long term, ORINOCO2 during the development of the project activities implemented by the Cataruben Foundation and Ecopetrol as a strategic ally, contributes significantly to the fulfillment of the goal set in Law 2169 throughout the Colombian territory, under which a reduction must be generated by the year 2030.
+Area Norm or Law Characteristics Compliance Law 2169 of 2021 - Carbon Neutrality Through this standard, minimum goals and measures are established to achieve carbon neutrality, climate resilience and low-carbon development in the country in the short, medium and long term, and other provisions are dictated.
+ORINOCO2 during the development of the project activities implemented by the Cataruben Foundation and Ecopetrol as a strategic ally, contributes significantly to the fulfillment of the goal set in Law 2169 throughout the Colombian territory, under which a reduction must be generated by the year 2030.
 51% of greenhouse gas emissions caused by different aspects including consumption of fossil fuels, coal mining, electrical energy, etc. These reduction activities must be measured and monitored, for which a system will be established that allows it.
-2022 - implementation of Comprehensive Territorial Resolution 849 addresses fundamental aspects such as the analysis of climate risk vulnerability, strategies to achieve carbon neutrality in the short, medium and long term, SOFTWARE Law 2294-2023 NATIONAL DEVELOPMENT PLAN 2022-2026 "COLOMBIA WORLD POWER OF LIFE country to become a leader in the protection of life through the construction of a new social contract that promotes the overcoming of historical injustices and exclusions, the non-repetition of conflict, the change in our relationship with the environment and a productive transformation During the first monitoring period (2018-2022), the Orinoco2 Project has implemented activities in accordance with the special protection and territorial planning figures established.
+Resolution 849 of 2022 - Comprehensive Territorial Climate Change Management Plans - PIGCCT Establish the "Guide for the formulation and implementation of Comprehensive Territorial Climate Change Management Plans - PIGCCT" Resolution 849 addresses fundamental aspects such as the analysis of climate risk vulnerability, strategies to achieve carbon neutrality in the short, medium and long term, the development of mitigation scenarios, the development of measures and actions to implement in the territory for each of local authorities; The project develops a matrix of social and economic environmental risks to measure and mitigate the impacts caused by the project in the territory, at the same time generating a baseline scenario based on the temporal and spatial history of the Orinoco2 project.
+SOFTWARE Law 2294-2023 NATIONAL DEVELOPMENT PLAN 2022-2026 "COLOMBIA WORLD POWER OF LIFE Lay the foundations for the country to become a leader in the protection of life through the construction of a new social contract that promotes the overcoming of historical injustices and exclusions, the non-repetition of conflict, the change in our relationship with the environment and a productive transformation based on knowledge and in harmony with nature.
+This During the first monitoring period (2018-2022), the Orinoco2 Project has implemented activities in accordance with the special protection and territorial planning figures established.
 These actions have been fundamental to advance our conservation and sustainability objectives.
-However, in order to remain aligned with the most recent standards and
+However, in order to remain aligned with the most recent standards and evolutions in territorial planning